browserengineering/book/book/visual-effects.md

 Finally, `handle_enter` and `handle_down` no longer need an event parameter.

-[^surface]: In Skia and SDL, a surface is a representation of a graphics buffer into which you can draw "pixels" (bits representing colors).
+[^surface]: In Skia and SDL, a *surface* is a representation of a graphics buffer into which you can draw "pixels" (bits representing colors).
 A surface may or may not be bound to the actual pixels on the screen via a window, and there can be many surfaces.
-A *canvas* is an API interface that allows you to draw into a surface with higher-level commands such as for lines or text.
+A *canvas* is an API interface that allows you to draw into a surface with higher-level commands such as for rectangles or text.
 In our implementation, we'll start with separate surfaces for Skia and SDL for simplicity.
-In a highly optimized browser, minimizng the number of surfaces is important for good performance.
+In a highly optimized browser, minimizing the number of surfaces is important for good performance.

 In the `Tab` class, the differences in `draw` is the new `rasterizer` parameter